 From FY08 - FY12 operating expenses were reduced by 18.5%.
 Headcount has been reduced by 24.4% from FY08 - FY16.
-Additional information related to staffing reductions is included on page 28.
+Additional information related to staffing reductions is included on page 25.
 The increase in operating expense in FY14, as seen on the following chart, was due to equipment improvements, increased transponder purchases, inflationary increases in contracts, and dual processing of cash and AET costs related to new pay types toward the end of FY14.
-The increase in operating expense in FY16, as seen on the following chart, is primarily due to increases in customer service costs related to the expected increase in transactions and toll revenues and quality of service improvements.
+The increase in operating expense in

+FY16, as seen on the following chart, is primarily due to increases in customer service costs related to the expected increase in transactions and toll revenues and quality of service improvements.

-Non-Operating expenses, as seen on the following chart, were lower FY08 - FY11 due to the completion of several capital improvement plan projects.
-The rise in Non-Operating expense for FY12 - FY15 is mainly due to AET implementation, Tesoro Extension prefinancing costs and the wildlife safety fencing project.
-The net decrease in Non-Operating expense for FY16 is due to the completion of AET and reduced wildlife safety fencing and Tesoro Extension costs, offset by signage improvement project costs not spent in FY15 and re-budgeted in FY16 as well as a toll facility reuse study and toll booth removal project budgeted in FY16.
+Non-Operating expenses, as seen on the following chart, were lower in FY11 due to the completion of several capital improvement plan projects.
+The rise in non-operating expense for FY12 - FY14 is mainly due to AET implementation costs.
+The decrease in costs for FY15 is due to the completion of AET.
+The increase in Non-operating Expense for FY16 is due to signage improvements project costs not spent in FY15 and rebudgeted in FY15 as well as a toll facility reuse study and toll booth removal project budgeted in FY16.

-The proposed budget for FY16 includes total uses of \$161.0 million.
+The proposed budget for FY16 includes total uses of \$124.3 million.
 The following are brief explanations of the various uses.